-It shall be the responsibility of each service provider or designate to maintain a service key directory of X.509 certificates for all aircraft for which they are the primary service provider.
+It shall be the responsibility of each service provider or designate to maintain a service certificate directory of X.509 public certificates for all aircraft for which they are the primary service provider.
 It also shall be the responsibility of each primary service provider to maintain a valid public CA X.509 certificate in DER encoding with all other trusted companion service providers for which a trusted relationship is established.

 Service Provider Trusted Relationships